 Conservation Scientists

 When it comes to jobs in environmental justice, you cannot forget the role of conversational scientists.
-This field makes a great option for people who are passionate about both science and forestry.
+This field is a great option for people passionate about science and forestry.

-Conservation scientists play a critical part in managing parks, forests, and other resources.
-They spend most of their time outdoors in the field to monitor conservation and forestry practices to ensure that companies and workers are compliant with regulations.
+Conservation scientists are critical in managing parks, forests, and other resources.
+They spend most of their time outdoors in the field to monitor conservation and forestry practices to ensure that companies and workers comply with regulations.

 Conversational scientists are also responsible for making effective forest management plans and lowering & preserving the forest fire rate.

-One needs to be passionate about nature and the outdoors to be in this field.
-Conservation scientists may work for different environmental justice companies, but primarily they work for the federal, state, or local government.
+To be in this field, one must be passionate about nature and the outdoors.
+Conservation scientists may work for different environmental justice companies, primarily for the federal, state, or local government.

 - Qualification: A bachelor’s degree, most often in forestry or biology